 My favorite tactic?
 I play the one-in, one-out game.
 The trick is to find items with high utility that last, so you’re not constantly jettisoning possessions to thrift stores and recycling.

 With the kids, we’re hoping to stick with more timeless toys like Legos.
-You know, fantastic plastic that you actually hang-on to?
+You know, fantastic plastic that you hang on to?
 I’ve added my 30-year old childhood collection to the mix, and you’d never know it.

 The problem?
-We seem to be adding Legos at a fast clip.
+We seem to be adding LEGOs (and LEGO Death Stars!) at a fast clip.
 Two kids with two doting sets of grandparents, a generous nanny, and pushover parents are effectively two kids with a Lego hoarding problem…

 Retail Therapy Without Short-Circuiting Your Frugal Brain